-One of the most important justifications for creating unique and engaging content is duplicate content (content that is similar or exactly the same as content on other websites) can lower your website’s chance of appearing in the SERPs.
+One of the most important justifications for creating unique and engaging content is the existence of duplicate content (content that is similar or exactly the same as content on other websites), which can lower your website’s chance of appearing in the SERPs.

 Monica Campbell, our Account Manager and Senior Digital Strategist at Clue, outlined what she considers to be some of the most important things to remember when curating unique and engaging content.

 “Do your keyword research; find out what people are searching for and what they’re interested in.
 The link between what you’re writing and the people who are reading it is so important.

 “Another thing is to write with purpose – don’t produce content for the sake of producing content.
 What does your target audience find valuable and relevant?
 What questions are they asking Google?
 What do they enjoy reading?”

 #2 Guest Posting